Seeheimer Kreis: Personnel

-The Circle is led by Siemtje Möller, Dirk Wiese, and Dagmar Ziegler.
+The Seeheim Circle is led by Siemtje Möller, Dirk Wiese, and Dagmar Ziegler.
 Other leading members of the Seeheimer are Doris Barnett, Fritz-Rudolf Körper, Edgar Franke, Sport Committee Chairwoman Dagmar Freitag, Carsten Schneider, who belong to a group known as the Sprecherkreis.
 Members of the advisory board for the Seeheimer include Sigmar Gabriel and Ulla Schmidt.
 Previous members have included Rolf Schwanitz, Thomas Oppermann and Wolfgang Tiefensee.

-Political views
+Ideology

 The Seeheim Circle focuses on pragmatic solutions in social policy, financial policy, and economic policy.
-The party strives to align social welfare with financial possibilities, a commitment to give and take in social welfare, a reduction of the national debt, the necessity of reforms through pragmatic handling, and an open minded relationship to globalization.
-Moreover, the Seeheim Circle views demographic change as a central policy field and is ready to take social policy in directions which could lie outside of Social Democratic tradition.
-However, this readiness for innovation would not contradict the Party Program of the Social Democrats.
+The faction strives to align social welfare with financial possibilities, a commitment to give and take in social welfare, a reduction of the national debt, the necessity of reforms through pragmatic handling, and an open minded relationship to globalization.
+The faction wants to pursue a more ambitious industrial policy.
+It is calling for lower electricity costs for businesses and a European single market that would only export and import goods produced in a net-zero manner.